Birds & Wildlife of Belize Guided Photo Tour

 Immersive Experience

 Once you arrive in Belize everything is taken care of and all you’ll need to do is have fun photographing the huge diversity of birds, mammals, reptiles and other animals that Belize offers up.
-We’ll stay in 3 different eco-lodges, each located in the thick of the tropical wildlife action.
+We’ll stay at 4 different eco-lodges, each located in the thick of the tropical wildlife action.
 Since Belize is such a small country we never have to drive very far and can spend our time learning and practicing the best techniques for photographing colorful birds of all sizes, unique mammals, reptiles, and more.
+The national bird of Belize is the Keel-billed Toucan (photo, left).Â

 March 27, 2026